Heatblur-Simulations/f-4e-manual/src/dcs/mission_editor.md

 Unchecked, any Jester mods will be ignored and the player automatically uses the original Jester behavior.

+> 💡 This option is decoupled from DCS Integration Check (IC) system.
+> That is, you can for example enforce IC on your server, while at the same time
+> allowing users to mod their Jester.

 ## Allow Night Vision Goggles

 Although F-4E crews never actually operated with NVGs, this option allows